AyeChanAungThwin/2HibernateOneToOneRs/README-English.md

 	dao.onDeleteSetNull(Person.class, super.getId());
 }
 ```
+- There're 2 parameters in onDeleteSetNull method.
+The first parameter needs the class containing the foreign key and the second one needs the id of deletion.
 - We don't execute Hibernate in Entity.
 But this is the only way to get it easily.
 Or you will have to update the foreign key id in the other table everytime before you make a deletion.

 ## Electronics Engineer-cum-J2EE Backend Developer ##